 The Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the Academy Trust to continue as a going concern.
-In particular, the Trustees have taken in to consideration the impact of COVID-19 on the Academy Trust's operations.
-The Trustees have performed a robust analysis of the forecasted financial performance of the Academy Trust and the effectiveness of available measures to assist in mitigating the impact of COVID-19.
+The Trustees have performed a robust analysis of the forecasted financial performance of the Academy Trust.
 The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Academy Trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.